discordjs/guide/guide/popular-topics/audit-logs.md

 There are quite a few cases where you may use audit logs.
 This guide will limit itself to the most common use cases.
 Feel free to consult the [relevant Discord API page](https://discord.com/developers/docs/resources/audit-log) for more information.

-Keep in mind that these examples explore a aightforward case and are no means foolproof.
+Keep in mind that these examples explore a straightforward case and are no means foolproof.
 Their purpose is to teach how audit logs work, and expansion of these examples is likely needed to suit your needs.

 ## Fetching Audit Logs